gzachariadis/Knowledge-Base/README.md

 - [ ] Add a Footer
 - [ ] Fix Heading Structure so heading 5 is heading 4
 - [ ] Set Style of links in content
+- [ ] Align Navigation icons to their text, so they are perfectly aligned
+- [ ] Make the primary navigation bar, non draggable, so it's more static